-The aurora borealis is on 90% of bucket lists, but why?
+The aurora borealis are on so many bucket lists, but why?

 - They can only be seen in limited parts of the world

-- Are only visible at certain times of year
+- Are only visible at certain times of the year

 - Clear skies are required